Manuel7070/Code_HYPE/README.md

 ## Contributing

 While this repository primarily serves as my personal learning journal, I wholeheartedly encourage constructive feedback, suggestions, and collaboration.
 Whether you spot an error, envision an improvement, or have an ingenious project idea, your contributions are highly valued.
-Feel free to open an issue or submit a pull request, and let's embark on this coding adventure together!
+Feel free to open an issue or submit a pull request.